jalexiscv/SpoofPackagesAndSignatures/README.md

 Really this protection sucks and is be used for large companies around the world, Google is only the tip of the iceberg.

-We know what kind of idiots protect our data in the cloud:
+We know what kind of "big minds" protect our data in the cloud:

 Hacking Parse: [HowToHack85MillonDolarsCompany](https://github.com/JhetoX/HowToHack85MillonDolarsCompany)<br/>